parthgaikwad20/parthgaikwad20.github.io/_pages/about.md

 ***Displacement-Domain Approach: The Precision of Probabilistic Predictions***
 -----
 The GPR captured unmodeled physics, leading to enhanced predictions.
-Additionally, the model quantified prediction uncertainties using Monte Carlo simulations, providing a probabilistic assessment of crashworthiness.
+Additionally, the model quantified prediction uncertainties using Monte Carlo simulations, providing a probabilistic assessment of crashworthiness [1].

 **Quantitative Results: The Hard Numbers**